jaspector

 A zoning permit is required before any excavating, erecting, constructing, reconstructing, enlarging, altering, or moving of any structure, including livestock facilities, grain bins, barns, sheds, residences, commercial buildings, and accessory structures.
 A permit is also required before any change of use or connection to water or sewer facilities.

-Typical processing time is 15 days for standard non-complex permits; longer for Conditional Use, Livestock Feeding Operation, and Lot Split applications..
+Building permit processing times in unincorporated Cuming County, NE typically run 15 days for standard non-complex permits; longer for Conditional Use, Livestock Feeding Operation, and Lot Split applications..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Cuming County, NE.
 The following work is generally exempt: Agricultural buildings used for agricultural purposes on a farmstead of 20 or more acres that produces $1,000 or more of farm products per year (barns, livestock housing, poultry facilities, farm machinery sheds, grain/hay storage buildings) — but grain bin permits are routinely sought voluntarily for zoning compliance and power line clearance review.; Structures in the floodway (active channel) — no structures permitted; Flood Fringe development requires floodplain development permit and elevation/floodproofing standards..
 Note: Even exempt agricultural structures must comply with zoning setback and land use requirements.
 All statewide requirements apply: NSED electrical licensing, NDEE Title 124 septic registration, Nebraska State Fire Marshal review for commercial/public structures, RRNC radon mitigation for new residential, NDEE stormwater NOI for land disturbance of 1 acre or more, and Nebraska Contractor Registration Act compliance.
 Confirm exemption status with the Zoning Administrator before proceeding.
+When in doubt, confirm with the local building department before starting work.